sotoseattle/Primo/README.md

 Intro
 =====

 In 2013 I took the online course "Probabilistic Graphical Models" (Stanford, Prof. Daphne Koller) from [Coursera.org](https://www.coursera.org/course/pgm).
 It was complex, difficult but a lot of fun because of all the possibilities it opened up for me.
-This gem is a liberal translation of the code I worked with in Octave througout the course.
+This gem is a liberal translation of the code I worked with in Octave throughout the course.

 I have decided to code in Ruby instead of Python (for which I had a previous version) because Ruby is more flexible when building prototypes.
 The apps that I would like to build around ML are like cars.
 The engine may be a key component and its performance paramount, but there is more to a car than its engine.
 These apps will be more than its inference engine, and in all those other aspects Ruby shines.
 If I was obsessed only with the engine I would have code it in Julia or C, but I am in this for the fun and the possibilities, and Ruby is a pleasure to play with.